OSVR/OSVR-Docs/Configuring/distortion.md

 # OSVR Distortion Correction

-**Warning:** This is an in-process working draft document as of 11/16/2015.
-It was designed using Brooks' Maxim: "It is better to be specific and wrong than to be vague."
-If you see a statement here that you do not believe to be true, or an approach that seems suboptimal, please email russ@sensics.com so it can be fixed.

 This document describes the OSVR distortion correction, which happens after the display is rendered onto a planar rectangle.
 See the [projection and view matrices document](./projectionAndViewMatrices.md) for how to handle this phase of rendering.

 ## Overview